the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 This is useful when you have a lot of dependencies that may have dependencies on each other and allows Binder to find a configuration of your dependencies that do not conflict with one another whilst avoiding any earlier versions which may break or change your code.

 Finally, you could not provide a version number at all (just the name of the library/package) and Binder will install the latest version of that package.

+**N.B.:** These operations to pin dependencies are most likely specific to Python.
+Each language has it's own quirks and a link to the different types of configuration files (which is what `requirements.txt` is) is given at the bottom of this document.

 ## 5. Check the Environment